ai-core-tools/hsu-docs/INTEGRATED_HSU_SINGLE_REPO_PYTHON_GUIDE.md

 ## Migration Path

-This simple structure can easily evolve:
+This single-repository structure can easily evolve:

 1. **Current**: Everything in one repository with submodules
 2. **Future**: Extract to multi-repository structure when needed